salesforce-john/DatatableV2/README.md

                             New Required?
 Parameter - Requires the user to select at least 1 row to proceed
                             New option to suppress the link for the object's standard Name field
                             New optional Table Header with Table Icon and Table Label Parameters
-                            Switched DualListbox to the fbc version
+                            Switched DualListbox to the fsc version
                             Added spinners while sorting & filtering data
                             Allow case insensitive field API names
                             Allow custom field API names w/o the __c suffix